patrickt/daylight/README.md

 Daylight is a blazing-fast syntax highlighting RPC server built on top of [axum](https://github.com/tokio-rs/axum), [flatbuffers](https://flatbuffers.dev), and [tree-sitter-highlight](https://tree-sitter.github.io/tree-sitter/3-syntax-highlighting.html).

 It is alpha software, but should be usable in practice.
-On my M4 laptop it can highlight ~400 documents in 44ms, which works out to around 9000 files per second.
+It is capable of highlighting thousands of documents per second on laptop hardware.

 ## Design goals